lukonjun/container-anomaly-detection/Documentation.md

 kubectl apply -f container-anomaly-detection/kubernetes/pod-watcher/ kubectl get pods | grep pod-watcher
 ```
 For every new spawning Pod a thread is started that trys to gather Data for, the timeout of every Thread can be set here.
 View again the Properties of the Container for special configuration and adapt in the Deployment.yml.
-Make sure that the classifier List you specify 'data.aggregator.decision.tree.classifier.list' match the Model you provide in the ConfigMap ⚠️ otherwise this will lead to confusing false results.
+Make sure that the classifier List you specify `data.aggregator.decision.tree.classifier.list` match the Model you provide in the ConfigMap ⚠️ otherwise this will lead to confusing false results.